-For domestic situations, supplementary bonding is required in areas of increased risk, which are rooms containing a bath or shower.
-It is not required within kitchens, utility rooms or washrooms.
+For domestic situations supplementary bonding is required in areas of increased risk.
+These are rooms containing a bath or shower.
+It is not required within kitchens, utility rooms or wash rooms.

-Supplementary bonding is not required to the pipes or metal fitments attached where plastic pipes are used within a bathroom or shower room.
+Supplementary bonding is not required to the pipes or the metal fitments attached where plastic pipes are used within a bathroom or shower room.